Trained to serve: Maryland’s Natural Resources Police K-9 Unit

 Prior to 2016, DNR’s K-9 units received training from locations in Florida, Kentucky and Indiana, according to Corcoran.

-Indiana conservation Officer Jeff Millner has instructed about 72 dogs, including three from Maryland, since 1997.
+Indiana Conservation Officer Jeffrey Milner has instructed about 72 dogs, including three from Maryland, since 1997.

-In 2014, Millner trained Corcoran, who is one of three conservation officers who have attended Millner’s training.
+In 2014, Milner trained Corcoran, who is one of three conservation officers who have attended Milner’s training.

 Corcoran, who completed a 2015 Train the Trainer Course with K2 Solutions in Southern Pines, N.C., due to a contribution from the Humane Society of the United States, said that he brought a similar approach to Maryland.